paullepoulpe/master-thesis/src/03_Background.md

 r: (V, V) => V          // reduction function
 ```

 `Collect` accumulates all of the values generated and returns them as a collection.
 The condition function can guard the value function to prevent certain indices from being computed.
-It can be used to implement `map`, `zipWith`, `filter` or `flatmap`.
+It can be used to implement `map`, `zipWith` or `filter`.
 The `Reduce` generator has an additional reduction function that is used to combine the generated values into a single result.
 It can be used to implement `sum` or `count`.
 The `BucketCollect` and `BucketReduce` generators use a key function to reduce and collect values into separate buckets.
 These operation can be used to implement the semantics of Google's `MapReduce` [@mapreduce].

 An example implementation of `Collect` could be the following